sctse999/mysql-backup/README.md

 # mysql-backup

 This image runs mysqldump to backup data using cronjob to folder `/backup`.
 This fork use the container environment variables of root password MYSQL_ENV_MYSQL_ROOT_PASSWORD.
+Just simply link your container and it will use mysql root user and password (passed from container's environment variable) to backup your database.

 ## Usage: